jcarenza67/Hallways/README.md

 * 11:45: restored project!
 * 1:15: versioning control research.
 * 2:30: Making sure im carefully adding files to github.
+* 3:52: Taking a bit to add all necessary files to github.
+Thankfully I have 2 days of environment I built last weekend.
 # License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: